-FCA mandated telework for most of its workforce on March 16, 2020, and quickly pivoted to accomplishing its mission through the use of technology and telework protocols.
-FCA's Emergency Response Team, composed of the FCA Board and senior managers, meets regularly and continually monitors COVID-19 case trends, local school status, and government status at the Federal, state and local levels for its McLean, Virginia headquarters and four field offices in various parts of the United States.
-The Agency implemented several programs to promote employee safety and wellness during the pandemic, including a weather and safety leave program and an annual leave payout and restoration program.
-The Office of Agency Services created pulse surveys to gauge employee feedback on a variety of issues, including the Agency's response to the COVID-19 pandemic.
+To promote a safe and healthy workforce, FCA quickly pivoted in March 2020 to accomplish its mission using technology and telework protocols.
+The Agency mandated telework for most of its workforce on March 16, 2020 and continues to leverage telework for most of its employees.
+Earning a score of 97.2, FCA earned the highest overall COVID-19 response score of any large, medium, or small agency on the latest Best Places to Work in the Federal Government rankings from the Partnership for Public Service and Boston Consulting Group.
+FCA's Emergency Response Team (ERT), composed of the FCA Board and senior managers, meets regularly and continually monitors COVID-19 case trends, local school status, and government status at the Federal, state and local levels for its McLean, Virginia headquarters and four field offices in various parts of the United States.
+FCA's ERT is using the latest regional and local CDC data on COVID-19 to make data-driven decisions on return-to-work activities and will continue to do so.

-FCA developed a strategic framework to safely return its employees to the workplace, including continuing maximum telework flexibility for employees who are members, or are caring for dependents who are members, of a high-risk population, or who have childcare or transportation needs; conducting contactless temperature checks at all office locations; ensuring that employees wear a face covering and practice social distancing while in the office; and continuing building cleaning services and ensuring there are sufficient supplies (including hand soap and sanitizer) to support reopening FCA offices.
+The Agency implemented several additional programs to promote employee safety and wellness during the pandemic, including a weather and safety leave program and an annual leave payout and restoration program.
+In July 2021, FCA submitted its Return to Work Plan to the Office of Management and Budget (OMB) that outlines and describes the steps the Agency is taking to promote a safe and healthy work environment.
+With input from subject matter experts at the Office of Personnel Management, the General Services Administration, and the Safer Federal Workforce Task Force, OMB concluded that FCA's plan is consistent with the intent of OMB Memorandum M-21-25.
+The four-phase plan includes continuing to leverage telework program flexibilities; conducting contactless temperature checks at all office locations; ensuring that employees wear a face covering while in the office in alignment with CDC guidelines; upgrading the air filtration system in its headquarters and four field offices; and continuing building cleaning services and ensuring there are sufficient supplies (including hand soap and sanitizer) to support reopening FCA offices.
+FCA has also acquired at-home COVID-19 testing kits for employees to use upon request.

 The Agency's Strategic Plan evidences a commitment to maintaining a diverse and capable workforce.
 Strategic objectives address maintaining a skilled, motivated workforce; ensuring adequate succession planning and knowledge transfer; and encouraging an engaged, diverse, and ethical workforce.
+In 2021, the Agency added a Chief Diversity Officer role to its Equal Employment Opportunity and Inclusion Office.
+Recently, FCA has increased its mid-career hiring to help close current workforce gaps by filling positions with mid-career employees and adding several assistant and deputy director positions.
+The Agency has implemented a Virginia Tech graduate certificate program to develop the FCA workforce in three critical areas: 1) Agricultural economics; 2) Agriculture finance; and 3) Data analytics.
+The Agency expects additional progress in fiscal year 2022 around targeted leadership development through formal training, mentoring, and developmental assignments.
 FCA measures its success towards human capital goals based on employee outreach efforts and the results of the annual employee satisfaction surveys.
 The Agency also provides benefits and employee programs to attract and maintain a talented diverse workforce, including a Student Loan Repayment Program.
 FCA's learning office also provides numerous online and in-person training resources to support technical skills, work/life balance, and managerial competencies.